 - Proof of property ownership

-- Site plan showing the project location
+- A site plan showing where your project is

-- Completed permit application form
+- A completed permit application form

 Many cities now offer online permit applications.

-- Visit your local building department’s website
+- Visit your local building department’s website.

-- Create an account on their permit portal
+- Create an account on their permit portal.

-- Fill out the digital application form
+- Fill out the digital application form.

-- Upload required documents
+- Upload the required documents.

-- Pay the permit fees electronically
+- Pay the fees electronically.

 What’s the turnaround time for getting a building permit approved?